k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 * An **Actions** menu that allows to:
   * **Edit** the catalog manually.
 [Click here for more information regarding the Manual Overrides](07_manual_overrides.md).
   * Open the **Classifier Configuration** screen for updating the profiling rules.
 This screen is described [further in this article](05_catalog_app.md#classifier-configuration).
-  * View and unhide the **hidden nodes**.
-Selecting a node from this list returns it back to the Catalog tree.
+  * View the list of **hidden nodes**.
+Clicking a node in this list returns it unhidden back to the Catalog tree.
 * **Search** <img src="images/search.png" style="zoom:80%;" />the catalog.
 [Click here for more information regarding the Catalog Search](08_search_catalog.md).
 * **Expand**, **collapse** and **hide**, acts that trigger the same activities as using the node's context menu.
 Multiple element selection is supported.
 * **Layout selection** <img src="images/layout.png" style="zoom:80%;" />, for selecting a Catalog layout.
 Centered (default), vertical or horizontal layouts are supported.